CPSECapstone/BiggestPig/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode for client code.

+## Sample Node App

+In a bash system should be able to just run script in top level folder called `run`.
+This will run both cloudhaven and vendor app in parallel and allow them to communicate with each other based on set up ports.

 ## Sample Java Vendor App
 In `apps/javaVendor` there is an example vendor app.
 It runs on `http://127.0.0.1:4040/` and by default it broadcasts to the local network.
 Sending a get request to `http://127.0.0.1:4040/` will result in receiving a response indicating how to get customized sample json.